Is accident only or accident and illness pet insurance right for you?

 - Your pet is aging.
 As pets age, their risk of illness rises.
 Comprehensive coverage could be crucial for pet parents managing ongoing treatments and therapies.

 - Your pet is at risk for breed-related illnesses.
 Some breeds are genetically predisposed to certain illnesses.
-Accident-and-illness policy provides tailored protection.
+Accident-and-illness policy may provide tailored protection before these conditions arise.

 - You want comprehensive coverage.
-While it may cost more, there’s peace of mind in knowing that all types of medical issues, conditions, diseases and accidents are covered through customized options.
+While it may cost more, there’s peace of mind in knowing that most types of medical issues, conditions, diseases and accidents are covered through customized options.

 - You want more treatment options.
-You can consider more extensive or advanced treatment options that you would not otherwise be able to afford.
+You may be able to consider more extensive or advanced treatment options you would not otherwise be able to afford.

 The bottom line